Shakespeare's Source Material

 by J. M. Pressley, SRC Editor

 In the entire canon of William Shakespeare's works, there are few original plots.
 Shakespeare was as gifted a borrower as he was a writer.
 Drawing from classical works, histories, and other literary sources, Shakespeare liberally adapted stories (sometimes lifting words and phrasing) in creating his plays.
-Gerald Langbaine was the first to note Shakespeare's use of sources in his 1691 work, Account of the English Dramatick Poets.
+Gerard Langbaine was the first to note Shakespeare's use of sources in his 1691 work, Account of the English Dramatick Poets.
 Since then, we have developed a greater understanding of how much Shakespeare owed to other writers for his inspiration—and a greater appreciation for what differentiates him from the other playwrights of his day.

 Two of Shakespeare's greatest classical sources are Plutarch and Ovid.
 Plutarch's Parallel Lives provides the biographies of Greek and Roman rulers that Shakespeare used in creating Julius Caesar, Antony and Cleopatra, Coriolanus, and Timon of Athens.
 Ovid's Metamorphoses, which seems to have been Shakespeare's primary source for classical mythology, leaves its imprint on Titus Andronicus and Midsummer Night's Dream.
 Shakespeare's early comedies lean on Roman playwrights Plautus and Terence for situational plots and character archetypes.
 And Hamlet derives at least in part from the tale of Amleth from the Gesta Danorum (Deeds of the Danes) by Saxo Grammaticus.